 Acknowledging what she said with a tilt of his head, Sola responded.
-“Yet, another act performed to save your life.”
+“Yet another act performed to save your life.”

 Eva frowned.
 “And you’re staying with me until Spring?”

 The Healer laughed.
 “When you say it that way, it sounds like a long time.
 I will stay with you long enough to show how to prepare the salve I placed on your arm.
-If war is coming to Bon Abbi, you will have many wounds to treat.”
+If war is coming to Bon Abbi, you will have other wounds to treat.”

 Sola smiled, leaned over, and pulled the linen covering the glass on the door.
 The evening came upon them, as expected.
 The wooden wheels rolled across Sui Saor, making the sound Eva longed to hear.